glottospace/glottospace/README.md

 <img src="man/figures/README-example_glottomap2-1.png" width="100%" />

-## Workflow of glottospace
+# Workflow of glottospace

-The glottospace package offers several function families to work with spatio-linguistic data:
+The glottospace package offers a wide range of functions to work with spatio-linguistic data.
+The functions are organized into the following function families, of which the core function generally has the same name as the family to which it belongs:

 1.  glottoget: download glottodata from remote server, or load locally stored glottodata.